 PHP History Overview

-The FI was designed in 1995, it stands for Form Interpreter and that was another package that combined with the Personal Home Page Tool to parse the HTML form data.
+The FI was designed in 1995; it stands for Form Interpreter, and that was another package that was combined with the Personal Home Page Tool to parse the HTML form data.

-Then he added another package to allow the parser interacts with the database, its name mSQL.
+Then he added another package to allow the parser to interact with the database, its name being mSQL.

-The PHP/FI was in hot demand in 1997 the total number of websites that were using it was 15000 websites and the number was increasing bit by bit until it reached 50000.
+PHP/FI was in hot demand in 1997; the total number of websites that were using it was 15000, and the number was increasing bit by bit until it reached 50000.

-Over the following years, PHP became more popular than any programming language else in web development.
+Over the following years, PHP became more popular than any other programming language in web development.

-Currently, PHP is using an advanced interpreter designed by the Zend Company, its name – “Zend Engine”.
+Currently, PHP is using an advanced interpreter designed by the Zend Company, whose name is “Zend Engine”.

-Superficially, at least you understood some tasks for the old PHP parser in the previous history but the question is, how do the other programming languages work – And here to expose that, I have to explain the difference between the interpreter and the compiler.
+Superficially, at least you understood some tasks for the old PHP parser in the previous history, but the question is, how do the other programming languages work?
+And here, to expose that, I have to explain the difference between the interpreter and the compiler.
+Let’s move onto it.

 Understanding the Differences Between the Interpreter and the Compiler

-On either side, the compiler and the interpreter are programs that take the source code or the human language of the high-level programming language and convert it to the binary bits (1s and 0s) – The machine language.
+On either side, the compiler and the interpreter are programs that take the source code or the human language of the high-level programming language and convert it to binary bits (1s and 0s)—the machine language.

-The two both have the same task to generate the binary code which is the machine language to be understood language for the computer.
+The two have the same task, which is generating the binary code, which is the machine language to be understood by the computer.

 But there are some differences between them.
 Let’s understand each one.